silica-dev/Bibata_Cursor_Translucent/README.md

   ### Windows

-  The Windows cursors are stored in the Windows directory of each flavor.
+  The Windows cursors are stored on the Windows branch.
+You can find them in the directories of each flavor

 ## Quick Fixes
 Most problems can be fixed by following instructions in the original ```Bibata_Cursor``` readme.